Publication date: 15 December 2016Edited by: Tom McBride

 Our review had a particular focus on the extent to which services were available to families in or at risk of poverty, as well as the extent to which services consider or focus on child outcomes.

-- Relationship support provision is significantly underdeveloped in the UK, as is the evidence base on the effectiveness of interventions.
+- Historically, there has been a paucity of government funding for those working on relationship support for couples and families in the UK, so it is not surprising that relationship support provision is significantly underdeveloped in the UK, as is the evidence base on the effectiveness of interventions.

-- There is a substantive need to grow UK relationship support provision, embed a focus on parental relationships in local systems and services and trial evidence-based programmes from international settings.
+- There is a substantive need to grow and invest in UK relationship support provision, embed a focus on parental relationships in local systems and services and trial evidence-based programmes from UK and international settings.

 - Health services and parenting programmes could help identify and engage families experiencing relationship difficulties early.